mongodb/specifications/source/socks5-support/socks5.rst

 This option specifies a TCP port number.
 The default for this option MUST be :code:`1080`.
 This option MUST only be configurable at the level of a :code:`MongoClient`.
-Drivers MUST ignore this option if :code:`proxyHost` was not specified.
+Drivers MUST error if this option was specified and :code:`proxyHost` was not specified.

 proxyUsername
 ^^^^^^^^^^^^^